ajour/ajour/CLI.md

 ### Backup

-Backup your WTF and/or AddOns folders.
+Backup your WTF, AddOns, and/or Ajour data folders.

 ```sh
 USAGE: